The Karate Kid Part II: Accolades

 At the 1987 ASCAP Awards, Bill Conti won Top Box Office Films for the original music, which was released on United Artists Records.
 It also received an Academy Award nomination for Best Original Song for "Glory of Love".

+Merchandise

+As with the first film, a novelization for the sequel was written by B. B. Hiller.
+A movie storybook written by Christopher Brown was also released.

 Video games

 A video game adaptation titled The Karate Kid Part II: The Computer Game was released in 1987 by publisher Microdeal on Atari ST and Amiga.
 It is a fighting game in which the user plays the role of Daniel in fights based on movie scenes.
 There are also two bonus levels with digitized images from the movie: Miyagi catching flies with chopsticks and Daniel breaking an ice block.

 The 1987 Nintendo Entertainment System video game The Karate Kid includes several elements based on The Karate Kid Part II.
 Stages 2–4 of the game are based on The Karate Kid Part II, as are two bonus games in which the player must break up to six ice blocks.
 The drum technique exercise shown in the movie is also featured as a challenge in which the gamer must dodge the swinging axe as many times as possible.